 In fact, there are so many bonuses to switching to a business account that it’s worth considering the move — you could have access to better Instagram analytics, swipe up links in Instagram Stories.

 And even if you do experience a short-term dip when you switch, with a business profile you’re armed with more knowledge and features, so you can be so much more strategic about your future growth strategy.

 You Need to Post to Instagram At Least Once a Day to Stand Any Chance at Growing

-Let’s make this official — this Instagram myth is completely false!
+Let’s make this very clear— this Instagram myth is absolutely untrue!

 Instagram is (and always has been) about quality over quantity, so even if you can only post 3 times per week, that’s A-OK — as long as you do it well!